The Wedding of Sir Gawain and Dame Ragnelle

 "Lady, I will be a true and loyal husband."
 Gawain and the loathly lady in W.H.
 Margetson's illustration for Maud Isabel Ebbutt's Hero-Myths and Legends of the British Race (1910).

-The Wedding of Sir Gawain and Dame Ragnelle (The Weddynge of Syr Gawen and Dame Ragnell) is a 15th-century English poem, one of several versions of the "loathly lady" story popular during the Middle Ages.
+The Wedding of Sir Gawain and Dame Ragnelle (The Weddynge of Syr Gawen and Dame Ragnell) is a 15th-century English poem composed of 855 lines, and one of several versions of the "loathly lady" story popular during the Middle Ages.
 An earlier version of the story appears as The Wife of Bath's Tale in Geoffrey Chaucer's The Canterbury Tales, and the later ballad The Marriage of Sir Gawain is essentially a retelling, though its relationship to the medieval poem is uncertain.
 The author's name is not known, but similarities to Le Morte d'Arthur have led to the suggestion that the poem may have been written by Sir Thomas Malory.

 Manuscripts and audience

 Stories about the Arthurian court were popular in medieval England, and the worn condition of some of the manuscripts suggests that they were well read.
 The Ragnelle narrative may have been intended for a festive or less than serious audience.
 Thomas Garbáty sees the poem as a humorous parody of the Arthurian legend, where Arthur is cowed by both the challenging knight and Ragnelle, "passing the buck" to Gawain.
 The Wedding of Sir Gawain survives in a poorly copied 16th-century manuscript located in the Bodleian Library (Bodleian 11951, formerly Rawlinson C. 86) though it was probably written in the 15th century.